esperlu/metar/README.md

 # metar

-This Golang program gets the aviation METAR's and TAF's for a givel list of airports.
+This Golang program fetch the aviation METAR's and TAF's for a given list of airports.

 ##Installation

 You will have to compile the sources using the golang tools.
+Follow this [howto](https://golang.org/doc/code.html) to get you started.

 ##Usage